Team3-TecProg/Documentation/README.md

 hash = { key1: 1, key2: 2, key3: 3 }
 ```

-* If ther is a key that is not a symbol in a hash, the hash rocket syntax must be used for all keys instead of the Ruby 1.9 hash literal syntax.
+* If there is a key that is not a symbol in a hash, the hash rocket syntax must be used for all keys instead of the Ruby 1.9 hash literal syntax.

 ```Ruby
 #wrong